 - Add the tempeh after about half an hour simmering.

 - When the meat is done, add the cabbage and sliced tomato and cleaned bean sprouts.

 - Finish your soto with salt and pepper.

 The photo shows all the ingredients except the bean sprouts.
 My mother in law comes over for dinner and brings the bean sprouts I forgot to buy.
 Terima kasih!
 It’s alright, because the bean sprouts need to go in at the end.
 I use pointy cabbage, but I think you can use any cabbage, except red cabbage.

 I start with a broth.
 I have bought lovely tender lamb.
 Salam leaves are Asian bay leaves.
 If you cannot get salam, just add regular bay leave.

-I add my meat into boiling water and bring it back to the boil agian.
+I add my meat into boiling water and bring it back to the boil again.
 I add the herb paste immediately, when it start bubbling.

 The cabbage and tomato can go in right after the tempeh.
-I leave this to simmer for 10 minutes, and check if the meat is tender.
+I leave this to simmer for 10 minutes and check if the meat is tender.
 If it is the salt and pepper can go through.
 I definitely use 2 teaspoons of salt and 1 full teaspoon of pepper.
-Maybey you like even more.
+Maybe you like it saltier.
 It is a soup, so it should definitely be salty.